 Alleyn and Others / The Collected Short Fiction of Ngaio Marsh

 Raymond Chandler once criticized Milne's book for a lack of criminological realism.
 Specifically, Chandler pointed out that modern, scientific police techniques could probably have solved the novel's murder, in ways that were different and perhaps faster than the sleuthing, investigation, and deduction used by the book's amateur detective hero.
 I agree with Chandler's analysis, but wonder how relevant it is to anything.
 Certainly police technology today is very powerful, and can make for interesting fiction.
 (I always enjoyed watching the TV show UNSUB, which detailed such high tech police work.)
 Chandler's criticism logically applies not to just The Red House, but probably to just about all mystery fiction, from Golden Age to hard-boiled, some of R. Austin Freeman and his followers excepted.
-But we read detective fiction not usually to see realistic lab work, but to experience imaginative plots, and to see the great spectacle of the human mind in action.
+But we read detective fiction not just to see realistic lab work, but to experience imaginative plots, and to see the great spectacle of the human mind in action.
 No subject in fiction is more fascinating than this.
 Human reason is a great subject for fiction.
 The Chandler-Milne debate is discussed in greater detail in the article on Realist fiction.

 Ngaio Marsh is an anomalous figure in the history of detection.
 Her books tend to follow a common pattern.
 There is an opening section, which introduces the characters and sets up the background of the crime.
 This section is quite elaborate, lasting roughly four chapters or 70 pages.
 It climaxes with the actual murder.
 At this point, Police Inspector Roderick Alleyn enters, and spends the next 150 pages investigating the crime.
 Finally, he solves it, and the book ends.